bendominguez0111/blog/_posts/2023-09-20-book-review-venture-deals.md

 title: Thoughts on Venture Deals
 ---

+# Thoughts on Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist

 Lately I've been reading this book called Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist by Brad Feld and Jason Mendelson.

 I wanted to read this book because I felt like much of my knowledge about how the venture capital world works was pretty fractured, and this book came highly regarded.